-Action(s): Action 1.4 - CTE Supports
+Action(s): Action 1.4 - CTE Supports Effectiveness of Action(s): 3 - Effective

 Metric(s): Attendance Rate

 Analysis Statement: The attendance rate of low-income students increased between Year 1 and Year 2, demonstrating the effectiveness of the action.
 Attendance rate data was unavailable for English Learners or Foster Youth students due to the enrollment size of these student groups.
 Student access to CTE curriculum and skill-building promotes attendance in all other academic classes, as their participation allows continued access to CTE.
 The students highly anticipate CTE courses due to their work skills and projects, as well as the potential for full welding certification and future work opportunities.